UPTechMX/capsus-website/exampleSite/content/english/expertise/urban-planning.md

     subtitle: "An alternative for cities and buildings"
     text: "We develop solutions for cities and buildings which reduce investment and maintenance costs, improve its inhabitants quality of life and have better environmental and energy performance."
     icon: ""
-    key_message: More than 50 cities benefited with our work
+    key_message: More than 50 cities benefited with our work.
     casestudy_item:
       # casestudy item loop
       - name: "Urban Growth Scenarios to evaluate the benefits of urban densification strategies."